 Arizona Rocks and Minerals

-Arizona Chrysocolla Rock OakRocks is located in sunny Cave Creek, Arizona.
 Arizona is rich in rock and minerals.
 But even better-it is the home to the world's largest Gem and Mineral Show!
-Every year for 2-3 weeks, around the first of February, rock and mineral dealers and buyers from all over the world converge on the small town of Tucson.
+Every year for 2-3 weeks, around the first of February, rock and mineral dealers and buyers from all over the world converge on the small town of Tucson in Southern Arizona.
 At last count there was something like 48 different rock and mineral show locations!
 You can find anything and everything lapidary related at these shows: rocks, minerals, gemstones, rough rock, jewelry, beads, fossils, and so much more!

 Also in Arizona the entire month of January is the Quartzsite show.
+This little, tiny town on the far near the California border is overrun by visitors from all over.
 This is mostly an outdoor swap meet type show, but it too attracts dealers and buyers from all over the world.

 The stone most recognized from Arizona is Turquoise.
 In fact it is the offcial state gemstone.
 Whether you are into rocks and minerals or not, you know what turquoise is.
 I'll bet next to the wedding band, silver and turquoise is the most popular piece of jewelry!
 In fact it is believed that Arizona is the leading state for gemstone sales, lead by the Turquoise market.

 However, Arizona is not called the Copper State for nothing!
 Running through the state is a string of Copper Mines where beautiful copper rocks and minerals have been found.
 There is Chrysocolla-Malachite, Azurite-Malachite, Cuprite, Shattuckite, and many lesser known minerals.